 Assessment and Accreditation

 - You will be assessed through a professional portfolio, which will be used to build evidence of how the standards for the award of qualified teacher status (QTS) are being met.

 - Evidence will include observations of your teaching and written assignments, demonstrating a clear understanding of the profession, phase and subject area.

 - Classroom experience will increase in each successive term of the programme, as your confidence and ability develop.

 - You are also expected to complete research assignments, facilitated by our partner universities.

 Successful completion of the programme leads to qualified teacher status (QTS).
 The programme is designed to enable trainees to develop their teaching skills and improve their subject knowledge in a practical and relevant environment.
-This programme meets the requirements of the Department for Education and the National College for Teaching and Leadership (amalgamated from the Teaching Agency and the National College for School Leadership) and is founded on the National Standards for Qualified Teacher Status.
+This programme meets the requirements of the Department for Education and is founded on the National Standards for Qualified Teacher Status.
 More information can be found on the GOV.UK website’s School Direct page.

 Information regarding vacancies at Loxford for the academic year 2018-2019 coming soon